Vineeth-Kolichal/easy_init_cli/README.md

 # Exploring the CLI

 Easy Init CLI is a command-line tool that streamlines the creation of Flutter projects.
-It initializes the project with boilerplate code following a well-structured, TDD + Clean Architecture approach(To learn more about TDD + Clean architecture refer [Reso Coder](https://resocoder.com/flutter-clean-architecture-tdd/)'s website).
-Future versions will incorporate additional architectural patterns.
+It initializes the project with boilerplate code following a well-structured and maintainable architecture pattern.

 ### Installation
 You can install the package from the command line:
 ```shell